zeze347/CP5632_Assignment3/README.md

 Json data returned by the API.
 The data returned by each API is different, and the documentation doesn't tell me which fields are the ones I need.
 What I did was to continuously print the content of the Json to observe which fields were the key information I needed (such as `latitude` and `longitude`) And, when writing the program, I encountered many problems.
-I found that many city names are duplicated across multiple countries, or are not recorded in Wikipedia, etc. To address these issues, I added input validation to check if `results` is empty, and used `try/except` to catch and handle any exceptions.
+To address these issues, I added input validation to check if
+`results` is empty, and used `try/except` to catch and handle any exceptions.
 In addition, I found that the Open-Meteo Geocoding API can locate some small cities and even rural areas.
 However, most unknown cities may not be recorded in Wikipedia.
 The solution is to check the `feature_code` when parsing the JSON data returned by the Geocoding API, to ensure that the input city does not include small towns.Overall, this assignment enabled me to truly master the interaction with real-time online APIs, understand the JSON data structure, learn to extract the required fields from it, and enhance my debugging skills and problem-solving abilities.

+Furthermore, I also learned the importance of modular programming.
+At the beginning, I placed all the logic in the main function, which made my code very difficult to maintain.
+After splitting the logic into multiple small functions, the readability of my program became extremely high, making it very clear at a glance.
+The structure was also very clear, making it easy to debug and modify.
+I also realized that real APIs do not always return ideal data, so input validation and error handling are the key to the robustness of the program.

+## Conclusion

+This project gave me hands-on experience with working APIs, understanding JSON structures, and designing a robust Python program.
+It helped me gain confidence in both programming logic and data processing using real-world web services.